 In 2007/08 two of my poems appeared in issues 12 & 13 of a now defunct poetry anthology called, Hammered Out, published in Hamilton.
 I’m especially pleased with my poem in issue 13 (which was devoted to surreal poetry) because that poem came to me entirely in a dream, word for word, and I didn’t have to do any work.
 In 2013/14 more of my poems have appeared in poetry anthologies published by The Tower Poetry Society, Hamilton.
 Some of these poems are about love, which is a departure for me, since my usual poetic bent tends toward noble indignation and/or flat-out pissy despair.

-To date I’ve written eight novels, though officially, I only admit to six.
+To date I’ve actually written eight novels, though officially, I only admit to six.
 I’ve blocked memory of the first two, which I wrote in my angst phase (late teens, early twenties).
 After I grew up and Life Knocked Me Around a bit, I went at the writing with less angst, more self-control, and have since written six novels that I consider worthy of publication, more than a few short stories, too many poems, a teleplay for a TV pilot, and an embarrassing number of (mostly failed) song lyrics.
 Sadly, I am not a musician and so most of my lyrics are yearning for accompaniment, like anxious schoolgirls waiting for someone to phone.
 HOWEVER, one of my lyrics was picked up by an Ottawa musician, Cam Jones.
 You can have a listen.